pierrickrogermele/dev-doc/vim.md

 `]S`    | Like ]s but only stop at bad words, not at rare words or words for another region.
 `[S`    | Move backward.
 `zg`    | Add word as good word to spell file (the word under cursor, or the selected word in visual mode).
-`zG`    | Add word as goot word into internal word list.
+`zG`    | Add word as good word into internal word list.
 `zw`    | Add word as bad word to spell file.
 `zW`    | Add word as bad word into internal word list.
 `zuw`   | Remove word from list.